Taylor Meadows Campground Whistler & Garibaldi Park Hiking

 Taylor Meadows is a beautiful campsite and alternative to the much busier Garibaldi Lake campsite.
 Located in between Garibaldi Lake and Black Tusk itself.
 It is reached from the same trailhead to Garibaldi Lake.
 There are 40 very nice tent platforms, toilets, a good water source and a food cache, all in the lush forest of Taylor Meadows with the distant view of Black Tusk.

-The Helm Creek Campground is smaller than the others at 9 campsites, however it is in a beautiful setting on the quiet side of Black Tusk, though 1.5 hours away from the approaches to Black Tusk.
+The Helm Creek Campground across the valley from Taylor Meadows is smaller at 9 campsites, however it is in a beautiful setting on the quiet side of Black Tusk, though 1.5 hours away from the approaches to Black Tusk.
 Helm Creek is another beautiful campground.
 Most of the 9 campsites are next to the beautiful Helm Creek.
 The main draw of this campsite is that it is on the quieter side of this area and can be approached from Cheakamus Lake.